Dealing with inner knee pain

 There are two movements that when combined would put the most amount of pressure on the medial meniscus.
 The two movements are flexion of the knee and internal (medial) rotation of the tibia.
 In lotus both the femur and the tibia have to rotate externally.
 If the tibia doesn’t have enough outward rotation, there still could be enough in the hip to make up for it, or vice versa.
-If however both the tibia and the femur lack in their ability to do external rotation then what you have is more internal rotation, which by itself can put pressure onto the medial meniscus.
+If however both the tibia and the femur are lacking in their ability to do external rotation, then what you have is more internal rotation.
+That by itself can put pressure onto the medial meniscus.
 When you combine this with the knee being flexed, as it is in lotus, you end up with even more pressure on the medial meniscus.

-What if you have pain on the outside or in the centerline of your knee around the patella?
+What if you have pain on the outside or in the centerline of your knee?

 No, I didn’t forget.
 If you have pain on the outside of your knee, you’re in a club of your own.
-When I meet people who have pain here, I often find (there are exceptions) that rotation internally of both tibia and femur results in a decrease in their pain (the opposite of what to do if pain is on the inside).
-Upon further questioning, many of these people are or were runners or cyclists.
-My hypothesis at the moment is that a tight Iliotibial band (ITB) is the culprit (I’m sure there are exceptions).
+When I meet people who have pain there, I often find (there are exceptions) that rotation internally of both tibia and femur decreases their pain.
+That’s the opposite of what I would do if pain was on the inside.
+Upon further questioning, many of these people are, or were, runners or cyclists.
+My hypothesis at the moment is that a tight iliotibial band (ITB) is the culprit.
+(I’m sure there are exceptions.)
 The ITB seems to be placing some type of rotational force on the knee that is causing pain.
 I assume it’s rotational in nature because when I rotate the femur and tibia internally, the pain is reduced or goes away.

-The reason for checking the quadriceps when the pain is through the centerline of the knee is because this group of muscles literally wraps around the patella to get to its final destination on the tibia.
-Therefore it is intimately associated with the functioning of the knee particularly in straightening (extending) the knee.
-Having said that, there are a number of other issues that can show up in and around the patella, including arthritis and build up of scar tissue under the patella itself.
+I check the quadriceps when the pain is through the centerline of the knee is because those muscles literally wrap around the patella to get to their final destination on the tibia.
+Therefore, they are intimately associated with the functioning of the knee, particularly in straightening (extending) the knee.
+Having said that, there are a number of other issues that can show up in and around the patella.
+Those could include arthritis and build up of scar tissue under the patella itself.